jstetich/LCWMD_Monitoring_sum/README.md

 land owners.

 The Long Creek Watershed, almost three and a half square miles in area, is dominated by commercial land use.
-The Maine Mall is one of the largest land owners in the watershed, and it is surrounded by a range of commercial businesses, from medical offices, to car washes.
-About a third of the watershed in impervious surfaces like roads, parking lots, and rooftops.
+The Maine Mall is one of the largest landowners in the watershed, and it is surrounded by a range of commercial businesses, from medical offices, to car washes.
+About a third of the watershed is impervious surfaces like roads, parking lots, and rooftops.

 Landowners with an acre or more of impervious area are required to get a Clean Water Act permit for stormwater discharges from their property.
-The LCWMD provides an alternative for landowners to working to receive an individual permit.
+The LCWMD provides an alternative for landowners to attain an individual permit.
 Landowners who elect to participate in the The Long Creek Watershed Management District receive a General Permit, in return for providing funding to the District, and facilitating the work of the district by permitting access to